 Working with natural history collections has provided many opportunities for fieldwork in some pretty incredible places.
-With a few exceptions, all of the specimens collected on these trips can be located in the natural history collections database Arctos.
+With a few exceptions, all of the specimens collected on these trips can be located in the natural history collections aggregator VertNet or directly in the database Arctos.

 National Park Small Mammal Inventory 2002 & 2003 Working with Joe Cook, I participated in small mammal surveys in Denali, Wrangell-St. Elias, and Lake Clark National Parks in Alaska.
 Not only was this research valuable for assessing the mammalian biodiversity in these parks, the mammals and parasites also contributed to the Beringian Coevolution Project.
 All specimens from this project are archived at either the Museum of Southwestern Biology or the Alaska Museum of the North.